dmshvetsov/dotfiles/README.md

 ## TODO

-- make installer, that creates all symbolic links
 - automaticaly install all vim plugins utility dependencies
 - install iterm
 - install zsh (brew install zsh?), and set it as default in iterm ($ chsh -s `which zsh`)